Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 ```

 On startup this location is checked every 10 seconds, but then switches to once an hour if successful.
 After a problem,
 it tries every 10 seconds again.
-These are the same properties use to decide when to read T-Engine configurations,
+These are the same properties used to decide when to read T-Engine configurations,
 because pipelines combine transformers in the T-Engines.

 ```text